ComfyUI Extension: Luminance Stack Processor

 parameter if using different increments

-AI-Generated (Using Our LoRAs):
+AI-Generated (Using My LoRAs):

 - Base image: Your source image (acts as EV 0)